Anne Marie Waters

 Anne Marie Dorothy Waters (born 24 August 1977) is a far-right politician and activist in the United Kingdom.
-She founded and led the anti-Islam party For Britain until its dissolution in 2022.
+She founded and led the party For Britain until its dissolution in 2022.
 She is also the director of Sharia Watch UK, an organisation launched in April 2014.
 In January 2016, Waters launched Pegida UK in conjunction with activist Tommy Robinson and far-right politician Paul Weston.

 Having unsuccessfully attempted to become a Labour Party parliamentary candidate, Waters joined the UK Independence Party (UKIP) and stood in its 2017 leadership election.
-She came second, with Henry Bolton winning.
-She subsequently left UKIP to form her own party, "For Britain", in October 2017.
+She came second to Henry Bolton.
+She subsequently left UKIP to form her own party, For Britain, in October 2017.
+Following the dissolution of For Britain in 2022, Waters rejoined UKIP in 2023.

 Early life

 Waters was born and raised in Dublin in Ireland, and went to school in Stoneybatter on the Northside of the city.
 She became an au pair in Germany during her teens.
 After living in the Netherlands, she studied journalism at Nottingham Trent University in England, graduating in 2003, and gained a law degree in London while working as a secretary in the NHS.
 She also belonged to One Law for All, a pressure group that opposed the spread of sharia courts.
-Waters is a lesbian in a civil partnership, and, although born in Ireland, has described herself as "passionately, loyally, resolutely and proudly British".
+Waters is a lesbian in a civil partnership, and, although born and raised in Ireland, has described herself as "passionately, loyally, resolutely and proudly British".